Compare FIRST TRADE Versus MARKETS.COM and IC Markets broker accounts.

 When trading on financial markets you will want to know all about who First Trade or Markets.com are, and how they compare.
 You will naturally want to know how long First Trade and Markets.com have been in business and what reputation First Trade and Markets.com have.
 On top of this, you will need to discover if First Trade and Markets.com match your trading needs.

 Having a reputable and dependable broker is crucial to your trading.
-The reason for this is quite a simple one You need to be safe in the knowledge that your money is in safe hands.
+The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how First Trade and Markets.com compare.